-- Following the announcement in February 2024 that we have reached an agreement to sell our Banking operations, the performance of these banking operations has been presented as a discontinued operation with comparatives also restated.
+Following the announcement in February 2024 that we have reached an agreement to sell our Banking operations, the performance of these banking operations has been presented as a discontinued operation with comparatives also restated.
 Discontinued operations are excluded from our headline performance metrics.
 The assets and liabilities related to the discontinued operations have been classified as held for sale.
 Retained business (money services and insurance) has been presented on a continuing operations basis and therefore within headline performance measures.
-Further details on discontinued operations can be found in Note 6, starting on page 30, and please refer to Note 2 for the segmental results of the Bank. - The Group has defined and outlined the purpose of its alternative performance measures, including its performance highlights, in the Glossary starting on page 50. - Comparatives have been restated for the adoption of IFRS 17 'Insurance contracts' and to present Banking operations as a discontinued operation.
-Refer to Notes 1, 6 and 22 for further details. - Group sales exclude VAT and fuel.
-Sales change shown on a comparable days basis for Central Europe. - Adjusted operating profit and adjusted diluted EPS exclude adjusting items. - Net debt and Retail free cash flow exclude Tesco Bank. - All measures apart from Net debt and Dividend per share are shown on a continuing operations basis unless otherwise stated.
-Further information on Net debt can be found in Note 21, starting on page 45. - Like-for-like (LFL) is a measure of growth in Group sales from stores that have been open for at least a year and online sales (at constant exchange rates, excluding VAT and fuel). - Capex excludes additions arising from business combinations, property buybacks (typically stores) and other store purchases.
-Refer to page 54 for further details.
+Further details on discontinued operations can be found in Note 6, starting on page 30, and please refer to Note 2 for the segmental results of the Bank.

+^{2.} The Group has defined and outlined the purpose of its alternative performance measures, including its performance highlights, in the Glossary starting on page 50.

+^{3.} Comparatives have been restated for the adoption of IFRS 17 'Insurance contracts' and to present Banking operations as a discontinued operation.
+Refer to Notes 1, 6 and 22 for further details.

+^{6.} Net debt and Retail free cash flow exclude Tesco Bank.

+^{7.} All measures apart from Net debt and Dividend per share are shown on a continuing operations basis unless otherwise stated.
+Further information on Net debt can be found in Note 21, starting on page 45.